Henderson Associates is formed by Mark Henderson

 Exclusive UK distributor of Hawo heat sealers

 After many years of servicing, repairing and selling all makes and models of heat sealers, we negotiate with the leading heat sealer manufacturer, Hawo to become their exclusive UK distributor.
-Our partnership with Hawo extends to the service and maintenance as well as sale of all their devices including rotary and impulse models.
+Our partnership with Hawo extends to the service and maintenance as well as the sale of all their devices including rotary and impulse models.

 The Maypole Project